-Dominating a vertical market (i.e. “Weddings”, “Travel”, “Sports”, etc…) is extremely hard, especially if you’re just getting started.
-It’s better to try and establish your authority in a smaller niche, or micro niche of your market.
+Dominating an entire market (i.e. “Weddings”, “Travel”, “Fashion”, etc…) is extremely difficult, especially if you’re just starting out. you have a better chance of getting somewhere by focusing on building your authority in a smaller niche, or a segment (i.e. subniche) of your main market.

 Take a look at the example below …

-You can see from the above Market > Niche > Sub niche hierarchy that “Marriage Celebrant Course” is a sub niche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the larger “Weddings” market (another category).
+You can see from the above that “Marriage Celebrant Course” is a sub niche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the larger “Weddings” market (another category).

-When choosing the keywords you would use as a top-level category to file your posts under, it’s a good idea to take into account factors like “market competition.”
+When selecting the keywords you would use as a top-level category to file your posts under, it’s a good idea to consider factors like “market competition.”

-For example, the screenshot below shows estimates from Google for the average number of monthly searches for each of these keywords …
+For example, the screenshot below shows estimates from Google for the average number of online searches performed each month for each of the sample keywords …

-(Use keyword research tools to help with category planning)
+(Use keyword research to help plan your categories)

-When planning your category names, it’s important to spend time thinking carefully about all the elements you can control (like the keywords that will be used throughout your content), and how you are going to use these elements to gain a competitive advantage.
-If you set too big a goal (i.e. dominating the online “Wedding” market), you will only end up feeling disappointed.
-If, on the other hand, you focus on a narrow niche or sub-niche, you could experience little to no activity on your site and hence no significant opportunities to increase your market share online.
+When planning your topic categories, it’s important to spend time thinking carefully about all the elements you have control over (like the main keywords used throughout your site), and how to use these elements to gain a competitive advantage.
+If you set too big a goal (i.e. trying to dominate the online “Wedding” market), you will only end up feeling disappointed.
+If, on the other hand, you focus on a very narrow niche or sub-niche, you could experience little to no activity on your site and hence no significant opportunities to increase your market share online.

-If you need help with strategic online business planning like effective keyword research, identifying target audience demographics, etc., refer to this tutorial: Planning A Web Site - A Basic Blueprint For Non-Technical Business Owners
+If you need help with strategic online business online strategies like keyword research, identifying audience demographics, etc., refer to this tutorial: A Cost-Saving Guide To Web Site Planning For Non-Technical Business Owners

-After mapping out your top-level topics and figuring out what your main keywords are, the next step is to turn these into categories and add them to your WordPress website or blog.
+After mapping out your top-level topics and figuring out what your main keywords are, the next step is to turn these keywords into categories and add them to your WordPress site.

 (Posts – Categories)